 After finishing the Santa Cruz trek we were ready for another mountain adventure.
 From the town of Huaraz, we hopped in a van with four other ice climbing newbies and headed to Llaca Glacier, our classroom for the day.

-ICE CLIMBING THE LLACA GLACIER
+ICE CLIMBING AT THE LLACA GLACIER, HUARAZ

 After a two hour bumpy dirt road drive we reached the refuge and the National Park Huarascan checkpoint.
 We packed our bags and headed to the glacier.
 The trail took us passed lagoons and mountain peaks of Ranralpalca.